-Douglas County Health Department is seeking an Environmental Health Specialist who, under the direction of the Health Director or designee, and after necessary orientation and training, the incumbent conducts routine inspections; investigates complaints; and enforces city, county, and state ordinances and laws dealing with environmental health and safety.
+Douglas County Health Department is seeking an Environmental Health Specialist I. Under the direction of the Health Director or designee, and after necessary orientation and training, the incumbent conducts routine inspections; investigates complaints; and enforces city, county, and state ordinances and laws dealing with environmental health and safety.

 Investigate complaints from the public on environmental health and safety hazards including but not limited to: rodents, insects, vermin, trash, garbage, solid waste, water supplies, swimming pools, tainted foods, dairy products, unsanitary eating/ drinking establishments, hazardous wastes, and sewage treatment.
 Conduct on-site investigations, inform owners/operators of corrective actions needed and, when justified, issue an order to close violating establishments.